Narrative designer: Function within game writing

 Within game writing, the term narrative design has also been used to describe a planning phase that a writer goes through when they are hired in an advanced stage of a project's development.
 By this time, when a project has already taken shape, the writer tends to start their work by first making an inventory of all the available spaces and means through which the story can be told.
 Such as how many cutscenes are planned, how many lines of dialogue can be displayed in a speech bubble, how many environments and characters are expected to be in the game and so forth.
 This process helps a writer get a better insight into the project's available story space and thus a better understanding about how the existing gameplay experience can be enhanced through storytelling.

+Finding resources to help translate the game's material also falls under the job of a narrative designer.
+Sound design, adding music, storyboard animatics and other components are made as prototypes for testing before finalizing the game.
+Adapting to any possible changes made in the narration is crucial to creating a smooth play-through.

+In addition, real-life inspiration is principal to creating the most authentic experiences for the player.
+While designing Ghost Recon: Future Soldier, Red Storm Entertainment's Expert Narrative Designer, Jay Posey, spoke to special ops veterans to learn more about their personal experiences and stories.
+He mentions the "human element" which is key to making any successful story as it allows the viewer to relate to the characters' emotions and purpose.

 Outside of game development

 The idea of narrative design was perhaps first used in 1997 by Madison Smartt Bell in the context of writing books.
 His book, "Narrative Design: A Writer's Guide to Structure" describes a practical, structuralist approach to story creation in a manner similar to how a designer would.

 It should therefore come as no surprise that narrative design is also commonly applied within fields like industrial design, product design, architecture, marketing and experience design.
 Here, narrative theory is used to enhance or influence the user's experience of a product, service or messaging campaign in order to create additional value.

 However, despite how these various practices are purposefully referred to as narrative design, it is uncommon for writers or designers outside of the game development sphere to exclusively market themselves as narrative designers professionally.

+Another use for narrative design is education.
+A study by the University of Oslo discusses how augmented reality can be used for storytelling of historical and cultural events through narrative design.
+AR simulations not only require documents, photos, recordings, and maps, but also the complex construction of how the storytelling impacts the viewer's experience.